-There are several reasons why the DISC profile doesn’t work for screening employees.
+There are several reasons why a DISC assessment test doesn’t work for your employee screening process.

-Before I dive into those reasons, let me first address a few of the reasons why so many employers do select DISC as their pre-employment test of choice for employee screening.
+Before I dive into those reasons, let me first address a few of the reasons why so many employers do select DISC as their pre-employment test of choice for the employee screening process.

-Another reason is that DISC is also one of the most user-friendly assessments available.
+Another reason is that the DISC assessment test is also one of the most user-friendly assessments available.
 Most DISC assessments require only 10 to 15 minutes to complete, the questions are very easy to understand, and face validity (which means the participant agrees with the results of the assessment) is extremely high.
-And while fees vary widely, the cost is generally below $100, often times significantly less.
+And while fees vary widely, the cost is generally below $100, oftentimes significantly less.

 By now, it should be fairly obvious why DISC is so popular – user-friendly, high credibility, low-cost.
 All those reasons sound pretty good, don’t they?
-Then why am I saying that DISC doesn’t work for screening employees?
+Then why am I saying that DISC doesn’t work for the employee screening process?

 There are many reasons.
 Let me start with three.

-- Observation.
 DISC is an “observable language.”
 Each style (D-I-S-C) is easily observed by others when the other person(s) know what to look for.
 Ds and Is tend to be very animated; Ss and Cs more reserved.
-Is and Ss are more people-oriented; Ds and Cs are task focused.
+Is and Ss are more people-oriented; Ds and Cs are task-focused.
 Is and Ss should be “good with people.”
 But we know that isn’t always so.
 People make assumptions about performance based on behavioral style.
-But as the research about hiring success shows, the behavior you see might not be a predictor of the results you get.
+But as the research about successful hiring and the employee screening process shows, the behavior you see might not be a predictor of the results you get.
 Five-factor personality tests and cognitive ability tests are much better predictors of future job fit and skill potential than behavior style assessments like DISC and temperament assessments like MBTI.
 And that’s not only my opinion but the caveat offered by many of the DISC and MBTI publishers.

-Normative tests (like PeopleClues, Prevue, and Assess) are therefore best suited as a recruitment and selection instrument.
-They can be also useful in developmental, coaching and training.
+Normative tests (like Big5, Elite, and Harver) are therefore best suited as a recruitment and selection instrument.
+They can be also useful in development, coaching, and training.
 By using normative tests when screening employees, managers can select candidates who will have the best chances of success if hired or promoted and avoid placing the wrong employee in the wrong position.